Skip to main content

 • The selection committee will conduct a background check of all shortlisted nominees

-A selection committee conducts a thorough review before final deliberation.
+A selection committee of negotiation scholars and practitioners will conduct a thorough review before final deliberation.

 Award Ceremony

-The 2025 award was presented at the Second Annual Negotiation in the Middle East Conference, held on 26 November 2025 at the INSEAD Middle East Campus in Abu Dhabi.
+The inaugural INSEAD Negotiator Award was presented at the Second Annual Negotiation in the Middle East Conference, held on 26 November 2025 at the INSEAD Middle East Campus in Abu Dhabi.

 Details for the 2026 ceremony will be announced in due course.